 Italian, Greek, Portugese, Latin American and Caribbean

 Toronto is Canada's largest city and it's no surprise that you will find the largest mix of culture there.
 Little Italy (College Street West) in Toronto is home to a number of Italian restaurants and businesses.
 In the same area you will find a significant Portuguese and Latin American community as well.
 Enjoy souvlaki, baklava, saganaki and other delicious eats in Greektown along the Danforth.
 One of the most fun and popular events in Toronto is Caribana.
 Imagine two million people celebrating Caribbean cultures with dance, music, amazing outfits and awesome food!
 It's a party that should not be missed!
-Photo courtesy of Caribana Toronto (Facebook)
+Caribana in Toronto is a must!

 Canada's Asian population is diverse and plentiful.
 Next to San Fransisco, Vancouver has the second largest Chinatown in North America.
 While Richmond, B.C. is known for having a large Asian community.
 It's a real treat to explore these parts of Vancouver and Richmond, especially if you like to eat.
 You will find everything from Chinese, to Thai, Korean, Filipino, Japanese, Indonesian, Malaysian, Vietnamese, Indian and more!
 Throughout the year, you join in the cultural celebrations that are vibrant and a fun way to learn about different cultures.

 No matter what part of Canada you're visiting, diversity is a big part of Canadian communities and we encourage you to learn and explore.